 There are many reasons people want to customise their e-cigarette, but the main advantages are that you get more flavour from your e-liquid, have more control over the power behind your vape, and can get bigger vaping clouds.

-For both RDA and RTA, you will build your own coil and wick, which can be fiddly until you get used to it, but don’t let that put you off!
+For both a RDA vape and RTA vape, you will build your own coil and wick, which can be fiddly until you get used to it, but don’t let that put you off!
 Making your own coils for your rebuildable atomizer is a rewarding experience, and you’ll soon find it an easy task.